Welcome | spec | C-PLOT | Support | Users | Contact

 "contract"

-Returns a new array with dimensions contracted by a factor of u in rows and v columns.
+With array_op("contract", a, u, v), returns a new array with dimensions contracted by a factor of u in rows and v in columns.
 Elements of the new array are formed by averaging every u elements of each row with every v elements of each column.
 If there are leftover rows or columns, they are averaged also.

 "min" or "gmin"